Myopia Control in Province/State/City

 Causes of Myopia

-In fact, the Canadian Association of Optometrists recommends that parents encourage children to spend 1 hour per day outside to reduce myopia development by 45%.
+The Canadian Association of Optometrists recommends more playtime outside to help reduce the risk of myopia.
+Around 1 hour per day of outdoor play can help reduce myopia development by half.

 Request Appointment